You want to be smart with your training and you want to set yourself up for long term success in the gym.

 Check out the study here.

 If you can gain muscle by putting less stress on your joints, it seems like a win to me.
+I love using tempo training with push-ups and wrote about it in my article about 18 variations of push-ups to gain strength and build muscle.

 Think about this scenario because I know we’ve all seen it.